Authentication in Nuxt app Part 2 Last update

-In this post I cover how you can add email verification to your existing authentication system proposed in the part one based on nuxt.js auth module, express.js and password.js.
-I also show you how to implement password changing and resetting.
+In this post, I cover how to add email verification to your existing authentication system, as proposed in Part One, which is based on the Nuxt.js auth module, Express.js, and Passport.js.
+I also explain how to implement password changing and resetting

-First change a little bit the user model by adding 4 new properties.
+First, slightly modify the user model by adding four new properties.
 You will need the following fields:

-- verifiactionToken - to format unique url for the user so he can prove access to the provided email account
+- to format a unique URL for the user so they can prove access to the provided email accountverificationTokenExpire

-- verifiactionTokenExpire - to restrict access to the url for a only specified time span
+- to restrict access to the URL for only a specified time spanisVerified

 //api/models/user.js